Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces

-The first term corresponds to the QH edge current, while the second term represents the combined London equation, defining the supercurrent on the surface of the SC (see SM).
+The first term corresponds to the CI edge current, while the second term is the London contribution, i.e., the supercurrent on the SC side.
 Therefore, the vortex charge can in principle be inferred from current measurements.
-We note that while our focus is on the bulk of the interface, Eq.~\eqref{current} inherently contains the necessary information to describe the edge behavior.
+We note that while our focus is on the interfacial bulk, Eq.~\eqref{current} also encodes the corresponding edge behavior.